 The ability to allow viewers to share content over social networks gives an easy way to create brand advocates out of your users.

-When enabled, this feature appears in the lower right of the player.
+When enabled, this feature appears in the upper right of the player.
 It’s represented by a social network icon and when clicked brings up four options to choose from.
 These options include the ability to share on Facebook or Twitter.
 There are also options to share the link to reach the video or get the embed code to place it on another site.

 Given the type of features available, it can be important to customize them as part of a white label video solution.
 This includes the ability to disable or enable the feature, which is controlled through selecting the channel in the dashboard.